microsoft/debugpy/CONTRIBUTING.md

 -------------------- C:\Users\rchiodo\AppData\Local\Temp\pytest-of-rchiodo\pytest-77\popen-gw3\test_path_translation_and_sour0\pydevd_debug_file_23524.32540.txt ------------------
 ```

-If you want to add more logging in order to debug something that isn't working, you simply add a line like so in the code:
+If you want to add more logging in order to investigate something that isn't working, you simply add a line like so in the code:

 ```python
     pydevd_log.debug("Some test logging", frame, etc)